amargiela/workshoplabproject/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not licensed.

-## Contact
+## Member Info

 For questions or suggestions, please contact [austinmargiela@gmail.com](mailto:austinmargiela@gmail.com) or [matthewmonasterski@gmail.com](mailto:matthewmonasterski@gmail.com).